Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

 \state Proposition PropoFree In addition to \ref {StandingTwo}, assume that $A$ contains an approximate unit for $B$.
 Then the following are equivalent: \izitem \zitem any state on $A$ vanishing on $J$ admits a unique state extension to $B$, \zitem $\pj (A)=\BJ $, \zitem $B= A+ \LJ $.

-\Proof (i)$\Rightarrow $(ii)\enspace Assuming by contradiction that $\pj (A)\neq \BJ $, we have that the former is a closed, *-subalgebra of $\BJ $.
+\Proof (i)$\Rightarrow $(ii)\enspace Assuming by contradiction that $\pj (A)\neq \BJ $, we have that the former is a closed, $*$-subalgebra of $\BJ $.
 So, using the Hahn-Banach extension Theorem we may find a nonzero continuous linear functional $\varphi $ on $\BJ $ vanishing on $\pj (A)$.
+Defining

-Defining we have that $\psi $ is a self-adjoint functional, which also vanishes on $\pj (A)$.
-Letting $\psi _+$ and $\psi _-$ be the components of the Hanh decomposition of $\psi $ into positive linear functionals we have that so $\psi _+$ and $\psi _-$ agree on $\pj (A)$.
-Given an approximate unit $\{w_i\}_i$ for $B$ contained in $A$, it is easy to see that $\{\pj (w_i)\}_i$ is an approximate unit for $\BJ $, so so $\psi _+$ and $\psi _-$ have the same norm which, upon multiplying by a suitable positive scalar, we might assume is equal to 1.
-Consequently $\psi _+$ and $\psi _-$ are distinct states on $\BJ $, coinciding on $\pj (A)$.
+we have that $\psi $ is a self-adjoint functional, which also vanishes on $\pj (A)$.
+Letting $\psi _+$ and $\psi _-$ be the components of the Hahn decomposition of $\psi $ into positive linear functionals we have that